“How to Find a Real Estate Agent to Sell Your Single Family Home” is part one of our six part “How to Sell a Single Family Home” series.

 The platform will walk you through a simple questionnaire to get to know your needs as a seller.
-Then you’ll match with two of the best agents in the area who are perfect for you.
+Then you’ll match with three of the best agents in the area who are perfect for you.
 Since you’re selling a single family house, you’ll only meet agents with a proven track record of success selling single family homes.

 After you match with the agents, they’ll reach out to schedule a meeting.